 Our Child Support Lawyers

-From offices in Fairfax, Leesburg, Manassas and Fredericksburg, the experienced attorneys at Livesay & Myers, P.C. represent clients across Northern Virginia.
-Be sure to read our client reviews, then examine the profiles of each of our child support lawyers to find the one who is the best fit for you.
+Livesay & Myers, P.C. has a team of experienced family lawyers across five office locations: in Fairfax, Arlington, Leesburg, Manassas and Fredericksburg.
+Be sure to read our client reviews, then examine the profiles of each of our attorneys to find the one who is the best fit for you.

-Winter Consultation Special.
-For a limited time, schedule an initial 1-hour consultation with one of our child support attorneys for just $150.
+Summer Consultation Special.
+For a limited time, schedule an initial 1-hour consultation with one of our family law attorneys for just $150 ($200 for our Fairfax and Arlington offices).
 Contact us today to take advantage of this discounted rate.